edgar1991perez/Pac-Man/README.md

   <p> <em>We're just getting started</em> :) </p>

   <h5> License Info: </h5>
   <p> Look! this is an educational project.
-At this very moment not license is needed until it gets better maybe </p>
+At this very moment, no license is needed until it gets better maybe. </p>